-- 4.4 LLFs are calculated in accordance with BSC Procedure 128.
-BSCP128 sets out the procedure and principles with which our LLF methodology must comply.
+- 4.4 LLFs are calculated in accordance with BSCP128 which sets out the procedure and principles with which our LLF methodology must comply.
 It also defines the procedure and timetable by which LLFs are reviewed and submitted. - 4.5 LLFs are calculated for a set number of time periods during a year using either a generic or a site-specific method.
-The generic method is used for sites connected at LV or HV and the site-specific method is used for sites connected at EHV or where a request for site- specific LLFs has been agreed.
-Generic LLFs will be applied as a default to all new EHV sites until sufficient data is available for a site-specific calculation.
+The generic method is used for sites connected at LV or HV and the site-specific method is used for sites connected at EHV or where a request for site-specific LLFs has been agreed.
+Generic LLFs will be applied as a default to all new EHV sites until sufficient data is available for a site-specific calculation. - 4.6 ENC currently replicate the host DNO's calculated losses. - 4.7 The Elexon website contains more information on LLFs12.
+This page also has links to BSCP 128 and to our LLF methodology.